jlperona-teaching/ecs154a-ssii18/syllabus/syllabus.rst

 There will be quizzes on Thursday for some weeks.
 Check the schedule_ for the dates.

-The quizzes will be in a similar style to the midterm and final, except for their length (25 minutes versus 100 minutes).
+The quizzes themselves will be in a similar style to the midterm and final, except for their length (25 minutes versus 100 minutes).
+However, the quizzes will be open-book and open-note.
+No asking your neighbors for help, and no electronic devices.

 Midterm: Thursday, 2018-08-24 14:10
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~